vibhashah/java4-labs-spring-ioc/README.md

 1. Close the Project

 ## Submitting Your Work

+Create a [pull request](https://help.github.com/articles/creating-a-pull-request/) to submit your work for grading:

 1. Open a terminal
 1. Change to the main directory for these labs: ``cd ~/labs/java4-labs-spring-ioc``